viktor-evdokimov/tidewave_phoenix/pages/guides/security.md

   * Commands that evaluate code may invoke HTTP clients or `curl`, which may cause data to leave your machine

-You should evaluate and stop your editor and AI assistant from running those commands if they are a concern.
+You should evaluate those commands accordingly and stop your editor/assistant from running them if they are a concern.
 All other data is directly handled by your editor/assistant.